captn3m0/nand2tetris/NOTES.md

 : No tricks, fairly straight forward implementation of a few Mux atop the ALU.
 Things I missed on the first pass:
  - Ensuring that control bits for writeM or jumps are _only_ set when instruction is C. This is just ANDing the relevant control bit with instruction[15]
  - `!ng != positive`.
 Zero being the exception.
 So `positive = !(ng | zr)`.
 I think the whole jumpToAddress bit calculation can be improved though.

+Computer
+: The hardest part about this was deciding what name to give to all the pins